 How this plan intersects with other regional planning efforts

-This action plan is intended to achieve water objectives critical to people living and working in the Mid-Coast region of Oregon.
+This action plan is intended to achieve water resource protection objectives critical to people living and working in the Mid-Coast region of Oregon.
 It is also intended to supplement, complement, and support numerous other planning efforts currently underway in the region, especially those that address water issues foundational to the Mid-Coast Water Planning Partnership (see Appendix C for a crosswalk of these efforts with this plan).
-These regional planning efforts include, but are not limited to, the:
+These regional planning efforts include, but are not limited to, the following:

 Final Endangered Species Act Recovery Plan for Oregon Coast Coho Salmon (Oncorhynchus kisutch).
 The goal of this plan is to improve the viability of Oregon Coast Coho, and the ecosystems upon which it depends, to the point that they no longer require Endangered Species Action protection.
 The recovery direction for Oregon Coast Coho Salmon is to protect and restore the freshwater and estuarine rearing habitats that support juvenile survival and overall productivity.

-Oregon Watershed Enhancement Board Focused Investment Partnership goals goalsas they related to Aquatic Habitat for Native Fish Species and Coho Habitat and Populations Along the Coast—The Oregon Watershed Enhancement Board Focused Investment Priority for Inland Aquatic Habitat for Native Fish Species guides voluntary actions that address limiting factors related to the protection and restoration of the watershed functions and processes in this habitat type.
+Oregon Watershed Enhancement Board Focused Investment Partnership Goals (as they relate to Aquatic Habitat for Native Fish Species and Coho Habitat and Populations Along the Coast).
+The Oregon Watershed Enhancement Board Focused Investment Priority for Inland Aquatic Habitat for Native Fish Species guides voluntary actions that address limiting factors related to the protection and restoration of the watershed functions and processes in this habitat type.
 Initiatives within this priority identify the primary limiting factors outlined in associated federal recovery, state conservation, or tribal plans that the initiative is aiming to address, and are guided by the habitat and population objectives and conservation approaches set forth in these plans.
 Focal areas for this priority are defined as those native fish habitats in Oregon that are identified as priorities in associated federal recovery, state conservation, or tribal plans.
 Voluntary restoration and conservation actions are especially encouraged in locations where investments will also address identified non-point source water-quality concerns.

 Lincoln County Multi-Jurisdictional Natural Hazards Mitigation Plan.
 This plan describes priority natural hazards of concern to the Mid-Coast region, including coastal erosion, drought, earthquakes, floods, landslides, tsunamis, wildfire, windstorms, and winter ice.
 Although there is no direct relationship to the actions within the Mid-Coast Water Planning Partnership Water Action Plan, any efforts that reconnect floodplains, restore stream flow, and restore riparian areas will enhance resilience of the Mid-Coast region to climate change stressors and several natural hazards.
 In addition, three actions within this plan have a nexus with natural hazards.

-Lincoln County Climate Action Plan——This plan emphasizes water supply resiliency measures that reduce water use by developing focused, interrelated water conservation measures, regulations, education, and incentives.
+Lincoln County Climate Action Plan.
+This plan emphasizes water supply resiliency measures that reduce water use by developing focused, interrelated water conservation measures, regulations, education, and incentives.

 Environment, Natural Resources, and Economy of Oregon’s Mid-Coast